 - The FAA will review the recommendation and invoice the applicant for the Certificate issue.

 - At this stage you will send payment to the FAA.

 - The FAA will renew the FAR 145 Repair Station Certificate and Ops Spec.
-Two copies will be sent to you and a copy will be sent to A&A.
+Two copies will be sent to you and a copy will be sent to the Approvals team.